El Hijo del Villano III

-El Hijo del Villano III (Spanish for "The Son of Villano III; born November 26, 1999) is a Mexican masked professional wrestler who is currently working for Consejo Mundial de Lucha Libre (CMLL) as a rudo or heel (the antagonists in pro wrestling).
-He is a third-generation luchador son of Villano III (real name Arturo Díaz Mendoza) and La Infernal (Luz Lorena Velarde Murillo), and grandson of Ray Mendoza.
-His older brother is also a professional wrestler, known as Villano III Jr., his uncles include luchadors Villano I, Villano II, Villano IV, Villano V and he is the cousin of Villano V Jr. and Rokambole Jr.
+El Hijo del Villano III (Spanish: "The Son of Villano III; born November 26, 1999) is a Mexican luchador enmascarado (or masked professional wrestler).
+He is working for Consejo Mundial de Lucha Libre (CMLL), where he is one-half of the current CMLL Arena Coliseo Tag Team Champions (with Villano III Jr.).
+He portrays a rudo ("bad guy") wrestling character.
+A third-generation wrestler, he is the son of Villano III and La Infernal, and grandson of Ray Mendoza.
+His older brother is also a enmascarado, known as Villano III Jr., his uncles include luchadors Villano I, Villano II, Villano IV, Villano V and he is the cousin of Villano V Jr. and Rokambole Jr.

-In CMLL he has often been programmed opposite Atlantis Jr., alluding to the long running storyline feud between their fathers Villano III and Atlantis.
+In CMLL, he has often been programmed opposite Atlantis Jr., alluding to the long running storyline feud between their fathers Villano III and Atlantis.
 El Hijo del Villano III's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.